-- These types of systems have adjustable slats with nipple drinkers. - All the finished pullets will have been trained to jump during the rearing period with this system. - The system should be equipped with a minimum of 3 inches perch per bird.
+- These types of systems have adjustable slats with nipple drinkers. - With this slat/nipple drinker, training the birds to jump can begin at an earlier age inside the system. - All the finished pullets will have been trained to jump during the rearing period with this system. - The system should be equipped with a minimum of 3 inches perch per bird.